nus-cs2113-AY2223S2/tp/docs/UserGuide.md

   - The description is shown after the priority, and is truncated with `...` if it is too long.
   - The deadline is shown after the description, if it exists.
   - Other attributes can be seen with the [`info`](#view-detailed-information-of-a-task-info) command.
-- Refer to the [Selecting tasks](#selecting-tasks) section for more information about filtering tasks.
+- Refer to the [Selecting tasks](#selecting-tasks) section for more information about about selecting targeted tasks.
-  - You cannot list tasks by id.
-  - If no filter is provided, all tasks will be shown by default.
+  - If no ids or filters are provided, all tasks will be displayed by default.
 - `SORT_OPTION` can be one of the following:
   - `due` sorts tasks by their deadline, with earlier deadlines first and no-deadline tasks last.
   - `prio` sorts tasks by their priority, with higher priority levels first and no-priority tasks last.